Gadeoli/rjs-component-library-themed-extra/README.md

-# RJS Component Library Themed
+# RJS Component Library Themed Extra

 (A test for now) A reactjs component library with theme support.
 Here will be extra components not present in default library.